 These pumpkin muffins are sure something special!
 A cozy blend of warming spices all wrapped up in a wholesome muffin, what more could you want?

 As the weather is turning for crisp and cool to downright cold, I find my body craving more warm comforting foods.
-While many comfort foods are loaded with ingredients that tend to weight you down, these vegan muffins are made with nutritious ingredients that will nourish your body and fulfill that craving.
+While many comfort foods are loaded with ingredients that tend to weigh you down, these vegan muffins are made with nutritious ingredients that will nourish your body and fulfill that craving.

 These muffins are sweetened ever so slightly to and will keep you satisfied without sending your body into a surge of sugar havoc.
 The sweetness comes from apple puree and a little coconut sugar to add a depth of caramelized flavor.

 I absolutely love serving these warm, slathered with almond butter and an extra sprinkle of cinnamon.
 I would also recommend a dollop of maple cashew cream or serve alongside some yogurt (dairy-free optional) topped with cinnamon and hemp seeds for a more filling option.

 If you liked these vegan pumpkin muffins, be sure to try this goodness next!

 Have you ever made your own vegan muffins?
 How do you like this recipe and did some of your non-vegan peers eat them?
 Share with us in the comments below and feel free to rate this recipe.

 - 2 cups whole wheat pastry flour (can substitute spelt flour or gluten-free blend)